 - District Schools.
 Some public elementary schools offer 3-K and pre-K programs.
 The school's principal oversees these programs. - Pre-K Centers.
-Pre-K Centers are run by DOE staff and only serve grades before kindergarten. - NYC Early Education Centers (NYCEECs).
-Some community-based organizations provide 3-K and pre-K, and are supported by the DOE. - Home-Based Programs.
-Some home-based programs provide 3-K, and are supported by the DOE.
+Pre-K Centers are run by NYCPS staff and only serve grades before kindergarten. - NYC Early Education Centers (NYCEECs).
+Some community-based organizations provide 3-K and pre-K, and are supported by NYCPS. - Home-Based Programs.
+Some home-based programs provide 3-K, and are supported by NYCPS.